 All samples taken at our source wells and throughout our system tested below the minimum levels acceptable to the EPA and the DOH.
-Wells are also the source of water for the Parkland Water system.
-Parkland maintains a higher level of chlorine residual on their system, and also adds fluoride to the water.
+Wells are also the source of water for the Lakewood Water District (LWD) system.
+Water purchased from LWD is supplied to Summit Water at a higher level of chlorine residual than what is normally maintained on our system.
 The blending of the water supplies from the two water systems results in water characteristics, which are not uniform throughout the Summit Water distribution system.
 This is most noticeable in the Waller Road area.